CiscoDevNet/appdynamics-ansible/README.md

 |`enable_analytics_agent`   | Indicate if analytics agent should be enabled in the Machine agent | Machine |
 |`sim_enabled` | Enable server infrastructure monitoring | Machine
 |`controller_global_analytics_account_name`| This is the global account name of the controller | Machine

+## Contributing

+Here are a few ways you can pitch in:
+- Report bugs or issues
+- Fix bugs and submit pull requests.
+- Write, clarify or fix documentation.
+- Refactor code.